Steven Zaillian: Early life and education

-He lives in Los Angeles with his wife, Elizabeth Zaillian; they have two sons together.

 Career

 Steven Zaillian is known for writing screenplays that often deal with tragedy and drama.
 Zaillian has written screenplays for many notable films.
 Zaillian wrote the screenplay for the 1990 film Awakenings.
 His most notable work is the 1993 screenplay for the film Schindler's List, for which he won an Academy Award.
 The Schindler’s List screenplay was voted the 49th best screenplay of all time by the Writers Guild of America West, the 32nd best of all time by IMDb, and the 49th best by filmsite.org.
 Zaillian directed and wrote the 1993 film Searching for Bobby Fischer, for which he earned critical and commercial acclaim.
 Zaillian also wrote and directed the 1998 film A Civil Action and wrote the screenplays for the films Gangs of New York in 2002, and American Gangster in 2007.
 In 2007, in partnership with Mandate Pictures, he signed a deal with Columbia Pictures.
 Zaillian co-wrote the screenplay for Moneyball in 2011 with Aaron Sorkin.
 Zaillian also wrote the screenplay for the 2011 film The Girl with the Dragon Tattoo.
 His most recent work includes creating, directing, writing, and producing the 2016 Emmy-winning HBO miniseries The Night Of and writing the screenplay for the 2019 Netflix film The Irishman.